 A BlockFi blog post notes that the company primarily works with institutional counterparties to offer them liquidity.
 These borrowers consist of:

-- Over the counter (OTC) market makers that connect buyers and sellers that prefer not to transact over public exchanges, often at a steep mark-up.
+- Over-the-counter (OTC) market makers that connect buyers and sellers that prefer not to transact over public exchanges, often at a steep mark-up.

-Is Blockfi safe to use?
+Important questions: Is Blockfi safe to use?
 Is Blockfi legit?
 Is Blockfi insured?

-Your cryptoassets are stored with Gemini, Blockfi’s primary custodian and a licensed depository trust.
+Your crypto assets are stored with Gemini, Blockfi’s primary custodian, and a licensed depository trust.

-Gemini operates as a trust company licensed by the New York State Department of Financial Services.
+Gemini operates as a trusted company licensed by the New York State Department of Financial Services.
 Gemini is a fiduciary under §100 of the New York Banking Law and held to specific capital reserve requirements and banking compliance standards.
 Gemini also has digital asset insurance coverage and is SOC 2 Type 1 security compliant on its exchange and custodian platform.

 Once the funds are transferred to Gemini, the funds will not be accessible to you until the loan has been paid off.